levonet/action-download-last-artifact/README.md

 Downloads the last created artifact by name, regardless of which workflow or branch it was created in.

 What is it for?
 For example:
-- you put artifacts in the base brunch, and use in Pull Requests
+- You put artifacts in the base branch, and use it in Pull Requests
-- or create artifacts during a release with a tag name in the artifact name.
+- Or create artifacts during a release with a tag name in the artifact name.
-  Then in the next steps you can download the artifact by name.
+  Then from the next runs you can download the artifact by name.

 ## Example usage